 The Safeguarding Team:

-The College’s Designated Safeguarding Lead is Mr Crocker (Assistant Principal).
+The College’s Designated Safeguarding Lead is David Wibberley (Assistant Principal).

 The Deputy Designated Safeguarding Leads are: Mr Hulbert (Assistant Principal), Ms Stevens (Progress Coordinator), Sarah Evans (Progress Coordinator), Gemma Marshall (Sixth Form Progress Coordinator), Lucy Cater (SENCO), Tina Graham (Principal).